-why is my drainage system brown patches
+Why is my drainage system brown patches

 Landscaping

-The answer to 'why is my drainage system brown patches' is that the brown patches are likely caused by a buildup of organic matter, mineral deposits, or microbial growth in the drainage system.
-This can happen over time as leaves, dirt, and other debris accumulate and decompose in the pipes or drainage areas.
+The answer to 'why is my drainage system brown patches' is that the brown patches are likely caused by excess moisture, poor drainage, or a buildup of organic matter in the system.
+This can lead to the growth of algae, moss, or other organisms that discolor the drainage area.

 Step-by-Step Guide